fortrabbit/docs/14.tips/htaccess/http-headers.md

 ---
 reviewed: 2023-08-31 14:33:23
 title:    HTTP headers
-excerpt:  Cache control and CORS
+navigation.excerpt:  Cache control and CORS
 lead:     'HTTP headers are part of an Hyper Text Transfer Protocol request and response.
 HTTP headers are defining the operating parameters of an HTTP transaction.
 Use htaccess to modify these.'
 head:
   meta: